yanivru/PSAvroTools/README.md

 # PSAvroTools
-Powershell CmdLets to work with Apache.Avro files
+Powershell Cmdlets to work with Apache.Avro files